From TARGET to TARGET2

-Although TARGET has proved a success, two disadvantages have become increasingly apparent over time: first, the decentralised technical structure, and second, a lack of consistency with regard to technology and services.
+Although TARGET proved to be a success, two disadvantages became increasingly apparent over time: first, the decentralised technical structure, and second, a lack of consistency with regard to technology and services.
 It became clear that the system would not be able to meet future demands in terms of efficiency, costs and stability.

 With the introduction of TARGET2, the Eurosystem essentially provides

-- a high degree of standardisation and a common range of services which is provided by means of a single technical platform, thereby creating a level playing field for the financial market players,
+- a high degree of standardisation and a common range of services which are provided by means of a single technical platform, thereby creating a level playing field for the financial market players,

 - standardised prices for domestic and cross-border payments,

 - decentralisation within the European System of Central Banks (ESCB), whereby the participating central banks retain responsibility for conducting business with their customers,